 Click on a heading below or Show all | Hide all

-The regulator requests our advice
+The regulator requests IESC advice

-The IESC can only give advice when a regulator requests advice.
-When a project is referred by the relevant minister (or their delegate) the regulators submit Request for Advice (RfA) documentation which includes specific questions about the potential water impacts of a project for the IESC to respond.
+When a project is referred by a relevant minister (or their delegate) the regulators submit Request for Advice documentation which includes specific questions about the potential water impacts of a project for the IESC to respond.
 The advice includes, but is not limited to, responses to the specific questions asked by the regulators.

 Who are the regulators?

-- New South Wales Government: Gateway Assessment and Site Verification
+- New South Wales Government

-Under the EPBC Act the Australian Government Minister must assess and approve or reject all proposals for coal seam gas and large coal mining developments that are likely to have a significant impact on a water resource.
+Under the EPBC Act the Australian Government Minister must assess and approve or reject all proposals for unconventional gas and large coal mining developments that are likely to have a significant impact on a water resource.
 These developments can be anywhere in Australia.
 Before making their decision, the Minister must request and consider advice from the IESC.

 Where appropriate, the IESC draws on any material provided by the regulators and relevant publicly available material and information in forming its advice.
 This may include recent scientific literature, Environmental Impact Statements for similar projects, and publicly available data.